ClemLasne/PanorpaX/Coverage_analysis/cockroach/cockroach_coverage_pipeline.md

 - Male reads: SRR1566154, SRR1566155, SRR1566159
 - Female read: SRR1566152

-Coverage analysis result 1: Ok, but better if we use more reads!

 Other reads found on NCBI:
 - Male reads: SRR9160163, SRR9160164
 - Female reads: SRR9160166, SRR9160167, SRR9160168, SRR9160165

-Coverage analysis result 2: Didn't get what we expected.
-Lead us ot thnk the mislabel of osme reads.
-Therefore we look at the coverage of each individual (mystrious individuals).
-These results suggests that male63 and male 64 are correctly labeled.

-In summary, the reads we will use: SRR1566154, SRR1566155, SRR1566159, SRR9160163, SRR9160164, SRR1566152

 ```
 module load SRA-Toolkit/2.8.1-3